specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/README.md

-# Pulp X-Heep with cv32e40p core
+# Pulp/Corev X-Heep with cv32e40p core

 Builds x-heep with a 32e40p core, using the pulp riscv toolchain with the purpose of being to compile and execute Xpulp custom instructions.
-At this point it is not yet clear this is expressly required.
+Upon further analysis, it only supports xcorev instructions.

+It uses the [core-v toolchain](https://www.embecosm.com/resources/tool-chain-downloads/#corev) provided by embecosm.

+WARNING: Please make sure you have the corev toolchain in dependencies with the correct name!
+If not you can run `sh ./dependencies/get_dependencies.sh` before trying to build the image.

 ## Status

-- The x-heep baseline tests are still not compilable.
+- In the middle of refactoring...

-## XpulpV2 / XpulpNN extensions clarification
+## Pulp extensions

-- XpulpV2 is an ISA extension that enables hardware loops, auto-incrementing load/store operations, bit manipulation instructions, fixed-point and 8-bit and 16-bit packed single-instruction-multiple-data (SIMD) operations.
-- XpulpNN is an ISA extension that enables SIMD operations for 4-bit and 2-bit operands.
+A list of all extensions supported by the cv32e40p can be found [here](https://docs.openhwgroup.org/projects/cv32e40p-user-manual/en/latest/instruction_set_extensions.html).